AdaCore/training_material/courses/fundamentals_of_ada/050_array_types.rst

    C. Y := X;
    D. Z := X;

-:explanation:`Explanations`
+.. container:: animate

+   Explanations

-   A. :explanation:`First index of Array_T is first value in Integer - so X(1) is not in range`
+   A. First index of :ada:`Array_T` is first value in :ada:`Integer` - so :ada:`X(1)` is not in range
-   B. :explanation:`Legal - indices are both in range`
+   B. Legal - indices are both in range
-   C. :explanation:`Legal - arrays are same type and same size`
+   C. Legal - arrays are same type and same size
-   D. :explanation:`Legal - X has been constrained to correct size`
+   D. Legal - :ada:`X` has been constrained to correct size

 ============
 Attributes